AaltoVision/CV_course_py_2019/README.md

   * to ...jupyter.cs.aalto.fi/user/your_username/lab/tree/notebooks?.
   * Activate the variable inspector extension by opening a Notebook, right-click with your mouse and choose "Open Variable Inspector."
 You can then drag the inspector to one side of the screen.
 NB: The extension is still experimental and might not work perfectly.
 If you experience serious problems, for example, performance issues, kindly report them through MyCourses Forums or at the exercise sessions.
 5. More information on, for example, how to access your JupyterHub data and JupyterHub, in general, can be found [here](https://scicomp.aalto.fi/aalto/jupyterhub.html).
-6. For submission export your assignment to pdf and notebook format (.ipynb) and submit them both, the pdf and the notebook, through MyCourses.
+6. When you're ready to submit your solution, export the assignment to pdf and Jupyter Notebook format (.ipynb) and submit them both, the pdf and the notebook, through MyCourses.
 7. If you accidentally select a wrong environment or if you use JupyterHub for another course and the wrong environment persists, click "Control Panel" in the upper right corner, select "Stop My Server" and start from the beginning.

 Your JupyterLab environment should look approximately like this: